 BACTRIM oral suspension is light beige in colour with a banana flavour.

-the active ingredients in BACTRIM DS tablets and mixture are trimethoprim and sulfamethoxazole.
+BACTRIM DS tablets and BACTRIM oral suspension contain the active ingredients trimethoprim and sulfamethoxazole.

 BACTRIM DS tablets also contain: